K1tac/MinecraftRemake/README.md

 # Minecraft REMAKE 🌍

 Welcome to **Minecraft REMAKE** built with **Three.js**!
 This project is a simple 3D world where you can explore blocks, jump around, and interact with the environment.
 The goal is to create a Minecraft-inspired game using web technologies.
-Get ready to dive into the world of blocks and creativity!

 ## Features ✨
 - **Voxel-based terrain**: Simple cube-based world to explore and modify.